13 Attributes Of A Curious Mind

-A curious mind can never be contained nor get stuck in a rut.
+Its mind can never be contained nor get stuck in a rut.
 He is continuously fascinated by things around him that he keeps learning.

-1. Strong insatiable curiosity
+1. Strong Insatiable Curiosity

 Their curiosity makes them ubiquitous in knowledge.
 When you constantly ask why, what, where, and why things are the way they are, and take extra steps to find out, you are a brilliant person.